 When measuring radiated power, at each measurement point, two partial results for two orthogonal polarizations needs to be added.
 These can be the θ and φ polarizations or any pair of orthogonal polarizations.

 The distribution of sampling points on the spherical surface depends the type of sampling grids applied.
-In following subclauses we describe several spherical sampling grids which can be applied to EIRP or power density measurements.
+In following subclauses, we describe several spherical sampling grids which can be applied to EIRP or power density measurements.

 10.8.2 TRP measurement grids